Blog post updated 02/15/2019

 Ceramic braces are a common alternative to traditional metal braces.
 Like traditional braces, they are used by an orthodontist to help realign and straighten teeth.
+But are ceramic braces better than metal?
+Or a cheaper alternative?
+The answers to these questions is a little less straightforward than you would think.

 Do You Care About How Noticeable Your Braces Are?